PlasmaDiffusion/Shopping-Site/README.md

 ## React Folders

 client/src/components has all React components.
-Most of these are class components but there are a few hooks as well.. client/src/services has refactored functions for API calls. client/src has the main app file, test file and SCSS files.
+Most of these are class components but there are a few hooks as well. client/src/services has refactored functions for API calls. client/src has the main app file, test file and SCSS files.

+## Sass Modules

+Look for scss files in component folders.
+There's also the global index.scss file with a few definitions.

 ## Available Scripts